alamraiyan/in-quiz-questions/java/java-quiz.md

 #### Q1.
 Given the string "strawberries" saved in a variable called fruit, what would "fruit.substring(2, 5)" return?
 - rawb
-- raw
+- raw ----Correct
 - awb
 - traw

 #### Q2.
 How can you achieve runtime polymorphism in Java?
 - method overloading
 - method overrunning
-- method overriding
+- method overriding ----Correct
 - method calling

 #### Q3.
 Given the following definitions, which of these expression will NOT evaluate to true?